softsamiul/softsamiul/README.md

 <!---
 ######  👋 Hello, I am Samiul Islam.
-Software Engineer at Morder Itelligence.
+Software Engineer.
 I completed my diploma engineering degree in Computer Science and Technology and Pursuing Bachelors degree in Computer Science and Engineering.
 I am a highly motivated individual with a passion for constantly developing skills and growing professionally.
 I am a fast learner, always on the lookout for opportunities.
 ###### 👀 I’m interested in Web Application Development.
 ###### 🌱 Developing skills and growing professionally.